Orders In Seconds

 It is virtually impossible for small food businesses to compete in the lower price range of the commodity market.
 Because of this, it’s critical to know how to price your products for profit.

 Research suggests that you should start by setting your production costs at 40% of the retail price.
-This means your ingredients, labor, package and label must price out at 40% of what your product will sell for on the shelf.
+This means your ingredients, labor, package, and label must price out at 40% of what your product will sell for on the shelf.

-The other 60% of the retail price will typically be used to get your product through the supply chain and on to the shelf.
+The other 60% of the retail price will typically be used to get your product through the supply chain and onto the shelf.

 Estimate Profit Margin for a Manufacturer